Notgnoshi/notgnoshi.github.io/_posts/2016-08-07-argparse-example.md

 bar = 42.0
 ```

-**Don't manually parse `sys.argv`!!** As easy as this is, everyone should be using it, even (especially) if all you need is simple functionality.
+**Don't manually parse `sys.argv`!!** As easy as `argparse` is, everyone should be using it, even (especially) if all you need is simple functionality.
 Reinventing the wheel isn't worth the time you could spend procrastinating on something more valuable.